 For all slab jacking projects, soil borings are required to determine the relative strength of the subgrade soil/fill material.
 Borings shall extend through the pavement, base course and fill and extend a minimum of 5 feet in to the foundation soils, to a total minimum depth of 15 feet below the pavement surface.
 Samples shall be collected to determine the moisture content, grain size distribution and Atterberg limits of each layer which is encountered.
-Samples shall be collected continuously with SPT blow counts taken at 6 inch intervals to depths of 15 feet except for the following conditions:
+Samples shall be collected continuously to depths of 15 feet except for the following conditions: